 - Targeted labs for a clear picture of what’s happening inside your body

-- Manage vital signs with medications as needed
+- Manage vital signs and symptoms with medications as needed

 - Optimize gastrointestinal function